 ARR can accurately forecast your business's revenue since it includes expansion revenue and churn rate.
 However, ACV always needs to be looked at with other metrics to represent your revenue situation accurately.

 ACV calculation for a SaaS subscription business is pretty straightforward.
-Most revenue tracking tools will have automation to calculate the ACV.
-But, there's a simple manual formula you can use.=
+Most revenue tools can calculate ACV automatically, but the manual formula is simple.

 Here's how to get the ACV the manual way: